Asiya-Arif/Bharat-Intern/README.md

 # Bharat-Intern
-This is my Bharat Intern Repository for the internship in Data Science All three tasks are provided
+This is my Bharat Intern Repository for the internship in Data Science.

+All three tasks are completed.